-ISG customers are interested in new and innovative models that address how they consume our solutions.
+ISG customers are seeking new and innovative models that address how they consume our solutions.
 We offer options including as-a-service, utility, leases, and immediate pay models, all designed to match customers' consumption and financing preferences.
 Our multiyear agreements typically result in recurring revenue streams over the term of the arrangement.
 We expect our flexible consumption models and as-a-service offerings through Apex will further strengthen our customer relationships and provide a foundation for growth in recurring revenue.

-From a geographical perspective, net revenue attributable to ISG increased in the EMEA and APJ regions during the first quarter of Fiscal 2022.
-Net revenue attributable to ISG in the Americas decreased slightly during the first quarter of Fiscal 2022.
+From a geographical perspective, net revenue attributable to ISG increased in all regions during the second quarter and first six months of Fiscal 2022.

-Operating Income - During the first quarter of Fiscal 2022, ISG operating income as a percentage of net revenue increased 30 basis points to 10.0%.
-The increase in operating income percentage during the first quarter of Fiscal 2022 was driven by a decrease in ISG operating expenses as a percentage of net revenue resulting from continued operating expense discipline.
-The decrease in ISG operating expenses percentage was partially offset by a decrease in ISG gross margin percentage due to a shift in ISG gross margin mix to servers and networking, coupled with a shift within the gross margin mix of storage solutions.
+Operating Income - During the second quarter of Fiscal 2022, ISG operating income as a percentage of net revenue decreased 40 basis points to 11.5%.
+The decrease was driven by an increase in ISG operating expenses as a percentage of net revenue, which was primarily attributable to employee compensation and benefit expense.